justinrummel/jr.com-mm/_posts/2015-03-31-macdmv-regex-101-presentation-part-1.md

 String matching requirements are bundle together by enclosing their unique elements in-line.
 Use parenthesis to enclose Assertions or Character Classes while adding Bracket Expressions or curly brackets for Quantifiers inside those parenthesis.

-Lets find the words before periods in our multi line sample text.
+Let's find the words before periods in our multi line sample text.

 | Test Options               | Apple Multi Line                                     |
 |:---------------------------|-------------------------------------------------:|